PIK Group: Russia's economic crisis period

 In 2008, as a result of Russia's economic crisis, the company encountered financial difficulties.
-Residential real estate construction almost halved that year relative to 2007, from 23,000 apartments (1.5 mln m2) to 12,380 apartments (813,000 m2).
+Residential real estate construction almost halved that year, relative to 2007, from 23,000 apartments (1.5 million m²) to 12,380 apartments (813,000 m²).

 The crisis was a turning point in the company's history.
 On 25 December 2008, the Government of the Russian Federation adopted a decision to include PIK in the list of systemic companies of the Russian economy.
 Despite this, however, in April 2009, PIK's founders, Kirill Pisarev and Yuri Zhukov, had to relinquish control over the company: they ceded a 25% shareholding to Suleyman Kerimov (Nafta-Moscow OOO) in exchange for a debt restructuring.

-In 2009, the company received state guarantees from the Government of the Russian Federation.
+In 2009, the company received state guarantees from the Russian Federation government.

-Following the most acute phase of the economic crisis, in 2010–2012 PIK recovered and reinforced its position in the market.
+Following the most acute phase of the economic crisis, from 2010 to 2012, PIK recovered and reinforced its position in the market.
 The National Rating Agency gave the company an "A» individual creditworthiness rating.
 In 2014, international ratings agency Standard & Poor's gave the company a corporate credit rating of "B/positive" with a positive outlook.
 In late 2013, strategic investors Aleksandr Leonidovich Mamut and Sergey Eduardovich Gordeev acquired a shareholding in PIK from subsidiaries of the Suleyman Kerimov Foundation.

-In late 2014, PIK received notification of a 5% increase in the shareholding of its President and main shareholder, Sergey Gordeev, taking his equity share from 24,9 % to 29,9 %.
+In late 2014, PIK received notification of a 5% increase in the shareholding of its President and principal shareholder, Sergey Gordeev, which took his equity share from 24.9% to 29.9%.

-In the summer of 2017, Sergey Gordeev closed a deal to buy out the shareholdings of companies belonging to Aleksandr Mamut (16%) and Mikail Shishkhanov (9.8%) at a price of 280 rubles per one ordinary share.
+In the summer of 2017, Sergey Gordeev closed a deal to buy out the shareholdings of companies belonging to Aleksandr Mamut (16%) and Mikail Shishkhanov (9.8%) at 280 rubles per one ordinary share.
 Sergey Gordeev thereby became the controlling shareholder, owning 50,02 % of PIK.

 In the autumn of 2017, Sergey Gordeev further increased his shareholding in PIK to 74,6 % by completing a buyout of the minority shareholders in Alexander Mamut's and Mikhail Shishkhanov's companies.

 Owners and Management

 The main shareholder and President of PIK is Sergey Gordeev.
-He has a 59,33 % shareholding.
+He had a 59,33 % shareholding.
+In October 2023, Gordeev transferred 20% of the shares of the Central Trust Company, leaving himself 32.49%, and ceased to be the controlling shareholder.

 In 2022, Ivan Polandov was named CEO of PIK.